Between

 People Here

-Many people arrive at moments when the old story no longer fits, but the new one is not yet clear.
+Many people arrive when the old story no longer fits but the new one isn't yet clear.
 You may feel caught between identities, beliefs, or ways of living.
-Counselling offers a space to speak honestly without performing, to sit with uncertainty without rushing to resolution, and to let understanding deepen over time.

 Making Sense of